The Complete Positivity of Symmetric Tridiagonal and Pentadiagonal Matrices: Tridiagonal matrices

 One can ask under what conditions is a tridiagonal doubly stochastic matrix $A$ positive semidefinite.
 It is known that a symmetric diagonally dominant matrix $A$ with non-negative diagonal entries is positive semidefinite.
 Thus, in our case, if for all $i=1, 2,\ldots,n$, with $b_0=b_{n}=0$, then $A$ is diagonally dominant, and hence $A$ is positive semidefinite.
 So \eqref{eq1} is sufficient for positive semidefiniteness of a tridiagonal doubly stochastic matrix.
 However, the following matrix is a tridiagonal doubly stochastic matrix that is positive semidefinite, showing that \eqref{eq1} is not necessary:

-We now present some results related to the eigenvalues of tridiagonal doubly stochastic matrices, which can be deduced from standard facts in the literature.
 We note that since tridiagonal doubly stochastic matrices are symmetric, their eigenvalues are real.
 Further, since the matrices are doubly stochastic, they always have $1$ as an eigenvalue (at least once), with corresponding eigenvector $\textbf{1}$ (the all-ones vector).
 If $\lambda$ is an eigenvalue of a stochastic matrix, it is well-known that $\lambda\in \mathbb C$ such that $|\lambda|\leq 1$.
-In our context, we note that if $\lambda$ is an eigenvalue of a tridiagonal doubly stochastic matrix $A$, then $-1\leq \lambda \leq 1$.
-The fact that $\lambda\in \mathbb R$ follows immediately from the fact that a tridiagonal doubly stochastic matrix is symmetric.
+In our context, we note further that $-1\leq \lambda \leq 1$ (i.e., $\lambda\in \mathbb R$); this follows immediately from the assumption that our matrix is symmetric.
+In fact, we can say something stronger, as in the following proposition.

-\begin{lemma} Let $A$ be a tridiagonal doubly stochastic matrix.
-The eigenvalues of $A$ all lie in $[-1,1]$. \end{lemma}

-In fact, we can say something stronger: The set of all possible eigenvalues of tridiagonal doubly stochastic matrices is $[-1,1]$.

 \begin{proposition} Let $n\geq 2$. $\lambda$ is an eigenvalue of an $n \times n$ tridiagonal doubly stochastic matrix if and only if $\lambda\in [-1,1]$. \end{proposition}

 \begin{proof} Suppose $\lambda\in [-1,1]$ is arbitrary.
 The $2\times 2$ tridiagonal doubly stochastic matrix $A= $ with $a+b=1$, $a\in [0,1]$, has eigenvalues $1$ and $2a-1$.
 So choose $a$ such that $2a-1=\lambda$, i.e.\ $a=(\lambda+1)/2$.
 Then $\lambda$ is an eigenvalue of the constructed matrix $A$.
 For $n>2$, note that we can construct an $n\times n$ tridiagonal doubly stochastic matrix via $A \oplus B$, where $B$ is an $(n-2) \times (n-2)$ tridiagonal doubly stochastic matrix, and the constructed matrix $A \oplus B$ has $\lambda$ as an eigenvalue (if $v$ is an eigenvector corresponding to $\lambda$ for the matrix $A$, then $v\oplus \mathbf{0}_{n-2}$, where $\mathbf{0}_{n-2}$ is the $(n-2)$-dimensional zero vector, is an eigenvector corresponding to $\lambda$ for $A\oplus B$).
 Thus one can construct a tridiagonal doubly stochastic matrix of arbitrary size having the prescribed eigenvalue $\lambda$.